NJeffRob/XtI/README.md

 # XYZ to Input (XtI)
-XtI is a command line too to generate input files from XYZ coordinate files for several computational chemistry programs.
+XtI is a command line tool to generate input files from XYZ coordinate files for several computational chemistry programs.
 As of May 2025, the following electronic structure programs are supported:

 - ORCA
 - Gaussian